 NBI Clearance vs Police Clearance | What’s the Difference?

 If you’re applying for a job, passport, visa, or government document, you’ve probably heard of both NBI Clearance and Police Clearance.
-While they might seem similar, these two documents serve different purposes and choosing the right one depends on where you’ll use it.
+While they might seem similar, these two documents serve different purposes, and choosing the right one depends on where you’ll use it.

 In this guide, we’ll walk you through the key differences between NBI Clearance and Police Clearance.
 What they’re for, who issues them, how the application process works, and which one is required for specific situations like overseas employment, local hiring, or ID applications.